 What is the master nationality rule?

-It can be defined as when an individual holds multiple nationalities, the master nation will govern the provision of diplomatic assistance when it comes to international laws.
-For example, the UK government will not offer British citizens any assistance when they are residing in a country where dual citizenship is not allowed.
+When an individual holds multiple nationalities, the master nation governs the provision of diplomatic assistance under international laws.
+For example, the UK government will not offer British citizens any assistance when they reside in a country where dual citizenship is not allowed.

 How many citizenships is best for an individual?